Former Mexico City Mayor Claudia Sheinbaum to be the ruling party's presidential candidate

 Hours before the announcement Wednesday, Ebrard complained of irregularities in the process, said it should be done over and accused his party of increasingly resembling the Institutional Revolutionary Party that ruled Mexico for 71 years, famously allowing each president to select his successor.
 He said he would decide Monday how to proceed.

-Other party leaders seemed to respond indirectly to Ebrard's criticisms, noting that the internal party process was transparent and democratic.
+Other party leaders seemed to respond indirectly to Ebrard's criticisms, saying the internal party process was transparent and democratic.

 Trained as an environmental scientist, Sheinbaum sits solidly on the left of the ideological spectrum.
 She frequently echoed López Obrador’s rants against the neoliberal economic policies of earlier Mexican presidents, blaming them for the country’s gaping inequality and high levels of violence.